ericnishio/hammertime-2018/README.md

 # Hammer Time 2018: Logo Design

-The objective of this Hammer Time project is to improve my logo design skills in twelve days by learning creative processes and technical tricks to accelerate the design process.
+The objective of this twelve-day Digia R&D project is to improve my logo design skills by learning creative practices and techniques.

-I'm already familiar with Sketch as a designer's tool, but I've never been satisfied with the quality of the logos I've created so I'd like to invest time in solving this problem.
+I will be using [Sketch](https://www.sketchapp.com) as my primary tool to work on logos, and pencil and paper to sketch out ideas.
+The learning process will vastly consist of referring to free online resources such as videos and blog posts, the best of which I will feature in this write-up.

+I'm hoping that the documentation I produce during this project can serve as a stepping stone for others to pursue similar learning experiences.

 ## Overview